All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Tod’s is more than just a footwear company, it’s an Italian business institution and can be regarded as singlehandedly putting the driving moccasin on the modern menswear map.

-Founded by the enigmatic Diego Della Valle, who expanded his grandfather’s basement shoemaking workshop into a global behemoth, today the brand is most widely recognized for its aforementioned Gommino driving shoe, cut in suede and calf leather and coming in the full kaleidoscope of colours.
+Founded by the enigmatic Diego Della Valle, who expanded his grandfather’s basement shoemaking workshop into a global behemoth, today the brand is most widely recognized for its aforementioned Gommino driving shoe, cut in suede and calf leather and coming in the full kaleidoscope of colors.

 Baudoin & Lange